What is a Sanitary Sewer Overflow? Can they occur near me?

 Sanitary Sewer Overflows are typically caused by Infiltration into the system from ground water entering cracks in the line, and Inflow of stormwater through manhole covers.
 Keeping excess rainwater out of the sanitary system is one more reason to soak up the rain !

-SSOs are often caused by grease and ‘disposable’ wipes that cause blockages in the lines, and backups during heavy rain.
+SSOs are often caused by grease and non-disposable wipes that can cause blockages in the lines, and backups during heavy rain.
 Thousands of tax dollars are spent each year continually cleaning these items out of sewer lines to prevent SSOs.

 Grease will solidify and build-up in your sewer lines as it does in your arteries!